 Skip to main content

-When import type Isn't Optional: Fixing a Circular Dependency Crash
+Why import type Isn't Optional: A Circular Dependency Crash

 The Crash

-Every page except the homepage threw "Something went wrong!" — the root error boundary.
-No build errors, no type errors, no lint warnings.
-The app compiled cleanly and the homepage rendered fine.
-Navigate anywhere else and the entire React tree unmounted.
+Every page except the homepage threw "Something went wrong!", which is the root error boundary.
+There were no build errors, no type errors, and no lint warnings; the app compiled cleanly and the homepage rendered fine.
+Navigate anywhere else, though, and the entire React tree unmounted.

-The error: Cannot read properties of undefined (reading 'href').
+The error was Cannot read properties of undefined (reading 'href').

 Tracing the Cycle

-The undefined value was BLOG_LINK — a constant exported from utils/constants.ts.
-It's used everywhere, and it's clearly defined.
-So why was it undefined?
+The undefined value was BLOG_LINK, a constant exported from utils/constants.ts.
+It's used everywhere and it's clearly defined, so it had no business being undefined.

 constants.ts ──imports NavLink──→ types/base.ts ──imports blogPageSlugs──→ data/blog.ts